Continually Evolving Skill Knowledge in Vision Language Action Model: Experiments

-We evaluate our models on the LIBERO benchmark~\cite{liu2023libero}, including LIBERO-goal, LIBERO-long, and LIBERO-30*, a 30-task subset of LIBERO-90 constructed by ourselves, for comprehensive evaluation under diverse goals, long-horizon reasoning, and a large number of tasks.
-Demo data consist of static and wrist camera images, and actions include end-effector poses and gripper states.
+We evaluate our models on the LIBERO benchmark~\cite{liu2023libero}, including LIBERO-goal, LIBERO-long, and LIBERO-30*, a 30-task subset of LIBERO-90 (details in Appendix~\ref{sec:sup_sim_set}), covering diverse goals, long-horizon reasoning, and many tasks settings.
+LIBERO is designed for single-arm manipulation, and demonstrations include static and wrist camera images, with actions defined as end-effector poses and gripper states.
+We compare against both advanced VLA models and robotic CIL methods.